NiX0n/microbit-radio-send-object/README.md

 The `radio.sendObject()` function depends on the built-in `radio.sendString()` function to send a JSON encoding of the passed value.
 Micro:bit's built-in [radio.sendString()](https://makecode.microbit.org/reference/radio/send-string) has a limit of 19 characters.
 To work around this, radio.sendObject() uses a combination of special control characters (STX, ETX) and maximally sized chunks sent by radio.sendString(); which allows for near limitless object size.

+**Notice:** It's recommended that you enable serial number transmission, using `radio.setTransmitSerialNumber(true)`.
+This allows for multiple devices simultaneously sending streams.
+It also provides loopback detection in the rare instance the receive event is on the same device it was transmitted.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.